 Where do I set the Battery Amp-Hour setting?
-Select the same setting or the next highest setting based on the 20-hour Amp-Hour (AH) capacity of your battery bank.
+Select the setting based on the 20-hour Amp-Hour (AH) capacity of your battery bank.

 How do I determine my Battery Amp-Hour capacity?
 The inverter requires deep cycle batteries, which are specifically made for continuous use.
 Deep cycle batteries are rated either by a) amp-hours or b) reserve capacity in minutes.